Alberto Martín (footballer)

-Alberto Martín Romo García Adámez (born 31 March 1989), known simply as Alberto, is a Spanish footballer who plays for UD Melilla as a midfielder.
+Alberto Martín-Romo García-Adámez (born 31 March 1989), known simply as Alberto Martín, is a Spanish footballer who plays for Linense as a midfielder.

 Club career

-Alberto was born in Don Benito, Province of Badajoz.
+Martín was born in Don Benito, Province of Badajoz.
 He started playing as a senior in the 2008–09 season with CD Don Benito, in Tercera División.
 He signed for UD Almería one year later, being initially assigned to the B team also in the fourth division.

-On 28 April 2012, Alberto was first called up by the main squad, being selected for a Segunda División game against Deportivo de La Coruña.
+On 28 April 2012, Martín was first called up by the main squad, being selected for a Segunda División game against Deportivo de La Coruña.
 He made his competitive debut the following day, coming on as an 84th-minute substitute for Dani Bautista in an eventual 2–0 home win.

-On 16 July 2013, Alberto joined Segunda División B club CD Leganés.
+On 16 July 2013, Martín joined Segunda División B club CD Leganés.
 He appeared in 30 matches during the campaign (six in the play-offs), achieving promotion.

-Alberto scored his first professional goal on 24 August 2014, opening the 1–1 home draw against Deportivo Alavés.
+Martín scored his first professional goal on 24 August 2014, opening the 1–1 home draw against Deportivo Alavés.
 In 2015–16, he contributed 28 appearances as the side were promoted to La Liga for the first time ever.

-Alberto made his debut in the Spanish top flight on 22 August 2016, starting in a 1–0 away victory over RC Celta de Vigo.
+Martín made his debut in the Spanish top flight on 22 August 2016, starting in a 1–0 away victory over RC Celta de Vigo.
 On 7 July of the following year, he signed a two-year deal with Granada CF.